Rationally connected non-Fano type varieties: Example in dimension

+The superrigidity of the variety $V$ has been considered in \cite[Theorem~1]{Pukh04}.
+It was shown that if $V$ satisfies the generality conditions from \cite{Pukh04}, then for every variety $Y$ admitting a Mori fiber space $\bar{\pi}:Y\to Z$ and birational to $V$ and every birational map $\chi: V\dasharrow Y$, we must have $Z=\mathds{P}^1$ and $\chi$ is fiberpreserving with respect to $\pi$ and $\bar{\pi}$.
+But we need more than this as we do not know how do fiberpreserving maps affect the canonical class.

-Here we describe the sufficient conditions (slight modification of those in \cite{Pukh_Dir_Prod}) for the fiber to be superrigid and to have $\alpha(F)>1$.
-Then we show that most double covers of $\MP^M$ ramified over hypersurface of degree $2M$ satisfy these conditions and therefore every fiber of a generic $V$ satisfies these conditions as well.
+We now describe some sufficient conditions on the branching divisor (modification of those in \cite[p.~22-23]{Pukh_Dir_Prod}) which let us control the singularities of linear systems on double covers of $\mathds{P}^M$.
+Then we show that the locus of hypersurfaces of degree $2M$ not satisfying these conditions is of codimension at least $2$.
+As a generic curve in the space of hypersurfaces of degree $2M$ does not pass through this locus, every fiber of $\pi$ satisfies these conditions.